Eric-peng111/Android_app_social/admin/Report.md

 * In our project: we use Tokenizer and Parsers in both search function and registering checking function.

-1).
-Search function:
+1) Search function:

-   * a.We create the rules of search function:
+   * a.
+We create the rules of search function:

          “#”+topic